david-maddison/911-events/README.md

 ### Content

+- The text content across all pages was written by David Maddison.
-- The text for the Home page was taken from Wikipedia Article A
+- The quote on the Home page was taken from [AZ Quotes](https://www.azquotes.com/quote/587349)
 - Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
+- The icons in the Home page grids were taken from [Font Awesome](https://fontawesome.com/)
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- The icons used in the website Footer were taken from [Font Awesome](https://fontawesome.com/)
+- The CSS code for the grids used on the Home page & Events was taken from [Developer Drive](https://www.developerdrive.com/how-to-create-a-css-grid-step-by-step/)

 ### Media